unpoly/unpoly/README_RAILS.md

 ### Automatic redirect detection

-`unpoly-rails` installs a `before_filter` into all controllers which echoes the request's URL as a response header `X-Up-Location` and the request's
+`unpoly-rails` installs a `before_action` into all controllers which echoes the request's URL as a response header `X-Up-Location` and the request's
 HTTP method as `X-Up-Method`.

 The Unpoly frontend [requires these headers to detect redirects](http://unpoly.com/form-up-target#redirects), which are otherwise undetectable for an AJAX client.